 What if you could get relief today?

-Watch the video below to learn more, and then please share and comment!
+Watch the video above, and then please share and comment!

 If you have restless leg syndrome and want to find out if fascial release can help, my top recommendations are releasing your hamstring and calf fascia.